 You must not go over your staffing permissions.
 Exceeding your limit is against the law.

 You don't need to tell us when you recruit a new employee covered by the staffing limits on your business licence.
 This is picked up through your manpower return.

 Temporary staff from an agency

-Back to Work Recruitment can help to fill any vacancies that you have within your business.
-They are similar to a regular recruitment agency but offer all services free of charge.
+Back to Work Recruitment can help to fill any vacancies you have within your business.
+They're similar to a regular recruitment agency but offer all services free of charge.